hpi-dhc/xmen/README.md

 ## Citation

-If you use xMen in your work, please cite the following paper:
+If you use xMEN in your work, please cite the following paper:

 Florian Borchert, Ignacio Llorca, Roland Roller, Bert Arnrich, and Matthieu-P Schapranow.
 **xMEN: A Modular Toolkit for Cross-Lingual Medical Entity Normalization**.